Secure regular access to raw cereals in the right quality and quantity

 With some 48 million tonnes processed each year, the European flour millers are the largest single food users of domestic wheat, rye and oats.
 Whilst it is possible to make flour from many different types of grain, wheat is easily the most widely used.
 This is because of the unique properties of wheat flour which allow the production of bread and other flour-based products.

-Milling is a continuous process that needs regular access to grain
+Milling is a continuous process requiring regular access to bread-making quality

 Milling is a continuous process and flour mills are operating 24 hours a day.
 Therefore, flour millers need to secure a regular access to their raw materials in both quantity and quality.
 The Common Agricultural Policy (CAP) sets the framework within which EU wheat producers operate and indirectly impacts the flour milling sector.